leafchild0/kbs_sublime2_plugin/README.md

 2) How to use it
 3) Current status of plugin

-1) Need to clone repository and copy "KBS" folder in your Sublime2 plugins, which can be founded when you will try to create and save dummy plugin, using Tools -> New Plugin.
+1) Need to clone repository and copy "KBS" folder in your Sublime2 plugins, which can be founded when you will try to create and save dummy plugin, using Tools -> New Plugin

 Path for Windows: C:\Users\userName\AppData\Roaming\Sublime Text 2\Packages\User

 After that just restart the editor.